5 trends reshaping the future of travel amidst COVID-19

 Travelling has been a common passion for many, for decades, be it for leisure or business.
 Even in a downturn, when the volumes might dip, the travel sector has seldom faced total lockdown of operations, let alone for months at a stretch.
 The COVID-19 crisis has conjured up one such rare situation for the travel industry and is probably the worst hit by the pandemic.

-Frame post bai 9 2 WANEE asia
+Frame post bai 9 2 WANEE Go-WILD

 5 trends reshaping the future of travel amidst COVID-19 4